-Gravel Unravel is an endurance bicycle series on the gravel road systems of Olympic and Kitsap Peninsulas of Washington State.
+Gravel Unravel is an endurance bicycle series on the gravel road system of Olympic National Forest in Washington State.

 What

-Gravel Unravel is a 3-race gravel series on the Olympic and Kitsap Peninsulas of Washington State.
-This event is designed for those who wish to challenge their physical abilities to the maximum while enjoying the lushness of Olympic National Forest and Port Gamble Forest Heritage Park.
+Gravel Unravel is an endurance bicycle series on the gravel road system of Olympic National Forest in Washington State.
+This event is designed for those who wish to challenge their physical abilities to the maximum while enjoying the lushness of Olympic National Forest.
 Participants can ride short (25-35 miles), medium (45-55 miles), or long (65-80 miles) distances on majority gravel courses (percent varies by race/distance) while enjoying towering evergreens and vivid green moss and ferns.
 There are both competitive and non-competitive Gran Fondo style divisions, and all are welcome to give the Gravel Unravel a try on their own terms.
-You can race/ride in just one of the events, or all three.

 When